Tchoukoualeu/event-shine/README.md

 # Event App
-This simple app takes and validates the inputs information [here](https://tchoukoualeu.github.io/event-shine/), and saves them to mongoDB.
+This simple app takes and validates the input information [here](https://tchoukoualeu.github.io/event-shine/), and saves them to mongoDB.

 ## Backend
 Saving and retrieving data is hoocked to a nodejs-MongoDB backend app hosted on `Glitch.com`: